Optical turnstile

-Newest technological offerings in optical turnstiles include climb over detection software, biometrics and QR code reader integrations inside the cabinet, and built-in elevator destination dispatch screens often at 45 degree angle.
-Manufacturers can state their product reliability in terms of MCBF (Mean Cycles Between Failure) or in terms of warranties - usually between 1 and 5 years.
+Newest technological offerings in optical turnstiles include climb-over detection software, biometrics and QR code reader integrations inside the cabinet, and built-in elevator destination dispatch screens, often at 45-degree angle.
+Manufacturers can state their product reliability in terms of MCBF (Mean Cycles Between Failure) or in terms of warranties – usually between 1 and 5 years.

-Following the global COVID-19 crisis, new hygiene oriented credentialing integrations became the focus for pedestrian entrance control manufacturers.
+Following the global COVID-19 crisis, new hygiene-oriented credentialing integrations became the focus for pedestrian entrance control manufacturers.
 Card readers and even some (fingerprint) biometric devices that require contact are expected to be largely replaced by contactless facial recognition, temperature scanning, palm geometery, iris scan, and advanced handwave readers.
-Smartphone credentials that use wifi, cellular, and bluetooth technology are gaining interest for this purpose as well.
-Besides the obvious hygiene benefits of such new credentialing, security is also enhanced in the biometric case by the inability for biometrics to be stolen or shared between individuals.
+Smartphone credentials that use Wi-Fi, cellular, and Bluetooth technology are gaining interest for this purpose as well.
+Besides hygiene benefits of such new credentialing, security is also enhanced in the biometric case by the inability for biometrics to be stolen or shared between individuals.

-Interest in turnkey, installed speed gate/speedlane optical turnstile systems rose after 2020 due to concerns with lack of technical trained resources after the Pandemic and a general interest for integrators to focus on parts and smarts rather than labor.
-Providers of security entrance control systems such as turnstiles, portals and security revolving doors are being counted on for full install and service support as well.
+Interest in turnkey, installed speed gate/speedlane optical turnstile systems rose after 2020 due to concerns with lack of technical trained resources after the pandemic and a general interest for integrators to focus on technology rather than labor.
+Providers of security entrance control systems such as turnstiles, portals, and security revolving doors are involved in full installation and service support.